Skip to main content

 Know Before You Go:

-Some Cornices (overhanging snow) on the Crater Rim of Mount St. Helens are unstable and prone to sudden failure.
+Cornices (overhanging snow) on the Crater Rim of Mount St. Helens are unstable and prone to sudden failure.
 Extreme caution is advised!
-Do not approach the crater rim unless you can find a wind-scoured area where the surface of the rim is visible.
 The crater rim is unstable and is subject to frequent rockfall and collapse.
+Stay back at least 30 ft (9 m) from the visible edge.

 December - June

-Washington State Sno-Park Permit required December 1 to March 31.
+Washington State Sno-Park Permit: Required December 1 to March 31.
 Permits not available on-site.
 Purchase in advance or from a vendor.
-No other pass required during Sno-Park season
+One per vehicle.

 Snowmobiles are restricted in the Non-motorized zone, the climbing areas between Monitor Ridge and the Worm Flows.